Andrea Rossi (economist)

 Andrea Rossi is a Development Economist working on human rights.
 He was the Director of the Measurement and Human Rights Program at the Carr Centre for Human Rights Policy at Harvard Kennedy School, where he was a policy Fellow.
 He is currently working for the United Nations as an economic and social policy advisor.
+He was appointed UNICEF’s Chief of Data Collection and Global MICS Coordinator, leading the organization’s efforts to support national surveys on the well-being of children and women through the Multiple Indicator Cluster Surveys (MICS) program.